dlittle42/dlittle42.github.io/_posts/2016-09-15-pushing-daisies.md

 ---
 layout: post
 title: Pushing Daisies
+tags: [site]
+categories: [new, classic]
+excerpt: This site asks \"If you could bring back the dead for 60 seconds, who would it be and what would you ask?\".
+Answers are collected from ads all over the internet and displayed here in a browsable garden.

-images:
+images: [

-  - url: /images/portfolio620/pushingdaisies.png
-    alt:
-    title:

-  - url: /images/portfolio620/pushingdaisies02.png
-    alt:
-    title:
+	pushingdaisies.png,
+	pushingdaisies02.png
+]

 ---

-This site asks "If you could bring back the dead for 60 seconds, who would it be and what would you ask?".
-Answers are collected from ads all over the internet and displayed here in a browsable garden.

 - Digital Strategy
 - Creative Direction